Grand Tour of Sicily – Taormina, Syracuse & Mount Etna

 Lunch at a local agriturismo

 After exploring, we’ll head to a rustic agriturismo nestled in the Sicilian countryside.
 This family-run farm stay provides a warm and inviting atmosphere where we’ll enjoy a traditional Sicilian lunch, prepared with fresh, local ingredients like vegetables, homemade pasta, and freshly pressed olive oil and wine.
 Dining at an agriturismo is a true taste of Sicily’s rich culinary heritage, far removed from the high-end restaurants of the city.
-Afterwards, we’ll make our way to Taormina on Sicily’s eastern coast, where we’ll spend the next five nights.
+Afterwards, we’ll make our way towards Taormina on Sicily’s eastern coast, where we’ll spend the next five nights.

 Taormina